 - EDU 413 & 414 Elementary Education Teaching Internship

-As a former bilingual and ESL educator in Massachusetts, she worked with elementary-aged students from all over the world and facilitated professional development seminars on language acquisition, cultural sensitivity, and second language literacy for in-service teachers.
+As a former bilingual and ESL educator in Massachusetts, Professor Bunten worked with elementary-aged students from all over the world and facilitated professional development seminars on language acquisition, cultural sensitivity, and second language literacy and assessment for in-service teachers.

 Prior Teaching Experiences